DIS: Study Abroad in Scandinavia

 3. Studentboende: Co-ed dorm-style residential buildings located throughout the city.
 Students will get the opportunity to meet Swedish and international students studying diverse disciplines for varying lengths of time.
 Students will have access to a shared kitchen and are responsible for all of their own meals.

 The International Academic Programs Faculty Advisory Board believes that living with a family provides the best opportunity to learn a language and experience full cultural immersion.
 Due to this educational benefit, all students are encouraged to choose a homestay and all cost estimates for room and board are based on the cost of a homestay.
-Students who are on financial aid will only be covered for homestays.
 All students (whether on financial aid or not) who do not plan to live with a family should consult the program website for estimates of non-homestay living costs, and should plan accordingly.

 Haverford students may not opt for independent off-campus housing – that is, housing not arranged by the program and approved by Haverford.